Steelhead Run Ohio: Guide Tips For Timing The Runs

 Time Of The Year

-There are various times of the year that steelhead will start to enter the rivers, and this should give you an idea of when to fish for steelhead in Ohio.
+Steelhead start entering the rivers at various times of the year, which should give you an idea of when to fish for steelhead in Ohio.

-You should focus your efforts on Ohio steelhead runs during October and November and then again in late February to April.
+You should focus your efforts on the steelhead runs during October and November and then again in late February to April.

 Fall Steelhead Run Ohio

-These fall months mark the beginning of steelhead run Ohio, and are therefore one of the best times to get started with steelhead fishing.
-Fall steelhead run Ohio generally begins mid-September through late December, with peak times being late October and all of November.
+These fall months mark the beginning of steelhead run in Ohio.
+Therefore it is one of the best times to get started with steelhead fishing.
+Fall steelhead runs generally begin in mid-September through late December, with peak times being late October and all of November.

 Steelhead will start entering rivers in September if the nights are cool and the conditions are right for them.